Darkhyp/DICOMtoSVS/README.md

 Here, is proposed a Python-based solution to convert DICOM WSI into SVS-like TIFF pyramidal images.
 These slides can then be opened by common software supporting the SVS format (Aperio ImageScope, QuPath, TeleSlide, ...).
 This conversion mainly relies on the Pydicom package for reading DICOM slides and tifffile for writing the SVS-like file.

 The code is provided in 3 ways:
-- a colab-compatible jupyter notebook for easy testing
+- a Colab-compatible jupyter notebook for easy testing
 - a Python script to be run through Command Line Interface
 - a Windows executable created using PyInstaller 6.9.0, as such prior coding knowledge is not required
 <a target="_blank" href="https://colab.research.google.com/github/bertrandchauveau/DICOMtoSVS/blob/main/DICOM_to_SVS.ipynb">